Little Books Publishing

 Alda Sigmundsdóttir is a writer, and occasional journalist.
 She runs her own independent press, Little Books Publishing, based in Reykjavík, Iceland.

-Alda is the author of eight books, each of which explores an aspect of Icelandic culture or society.
-Her latest book, The Little Book of the Icelanders at Christmas and The Little Book of Days in Iceland, are about the Icelanders’ enthusiasm for the Yuletide season, and Iceland’s special seasonal events and holidays, respectively.
+Alda is the author of ten books, each of which explores an aspect of Icelandic culture or society.
+Her two latest books, The Little Book of the Icelanders at Christmas and The Little Book of Days in Iceland, are about the Icelanders’ enthusiasm for the Yuletide season, and Iceland’s special seasonal events and holidays, respectively.
 Alda is active on social media, and may be found on Facebook and Instagram.
 She writes two newsletters on Substack, Letter from Iceland and Things I don’t Talk About at Parties.
 More about Alda here.

 THE LITTLE BOOK OF THE HIDDEN PEOPLE